hugok79/nl-ease/README.md

 - **Uninstall:**  `sudo make uninstall`

- ### Notes:
+ ### Note:

-[1] Moksha users can also create a personal application launcher that runs the terminal command `nl-ease --daemon` and set it as a startup application.
+Moksha users can also create a personal application launcher that runs the terminal command `nl-ease --daemon` and set it as a startup application.
 This automates the loading of the configuration file and eliminates the need to manually launch the daemon every time the system starts.

-[2] <ins>***work in progress.
-Use the app at your own risk***</ins>